jrehor/kcc/README.md

 * read right to left
 * there is no precedence
-* no thinking in explicit loops
+* no explicit loops either
 * k interpreter is your friend

 Take your time, make sure you got it before advancing to the next chapter, where things will get a lot less innocent, and fast.